A near loss, with plenty gained

 When the game ended — an abrupt halt to Army’s upset bid — Michigan players joined with Army players, gathered around those dressed in uniform on the sideline.
 Michigan coach Jim Harbaugh had asked Army coach Jeff Monken before the game if they had a postgame ritual the Wolverines should partake in.
 Monken explained they sing the alma mater, and he’d be honored if Michigan joined.

 So there they were, conjoined under a bright blue sky.
 The crowd stood up.
 The alma mater blared.
 The whisper of “U-S-A” soon cascaded into a full-stadium chant.
-The players all stood there, bound by a sport that is stitched together by its eccentricities.
+The players all stood there, bound by a sport stitched together by its eccentricities.

 “I’m proud of our guys,” Monken said shortly after.
 “I’m proud of how they represented West Point today.
 I’m proud of how they represented the United States Army.
 I hope that everybody that had a chance to watch — not everybody bought a ticket, them included, people on TV, I’m sure they were watching — we made them proud of our United States Army and the determination of the American soldier.
 Because that’s what those guys are.”